KunyiLockeLin/AnemoneerEngine/README.md

   - Comptuer Graphics's power is by Vulkan.
 VulkanSDK is only the third party llibrary.
   - Support mutli-viewports.
   - Support simple light and camera control.
-  - Run vertex, fragment, and geometry shader.
+  - Run vertex, geometry, fragment shader.
   - For model  - obj, mtl.
   - For image  - png, jpeg, bmp.
   - For string - xml, json.
   - Decode deflate, Huffman code, png, jpeg.
+  - Math library.

 # ToDoList:
   - Replace .obj and .mlt files to .glTF.